bireme/proethos2/doc/how-to/how-to-create-the-admin-user.md

 $ php app/console proethos2:createsuperuser --email=admin@proethos2.com --username=admin --password=proethos2
 ```

-* If the password is not given, a random 8-digit password will be generated automatically.
+__NOTE:__ If the password is not given, a random 8-digit password will be generated automatically.